idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/Stabilization.md

       F_{iJ}^{\prime}=\left(\frac{\det\bar{F}}{\det F}\right)^{1/3}F_{iJ}.
 \end{equation}

-From here the stress update proceeds the same as with stabilization off, expect the stress is now based on the modified strain value.
+From here the stress update proceeds the same as with stabilization off, except the stress is now based on the modified strain value.
 The $\bar{F}$ approach does not alter the weak form residual in the kernel.
 However, this change in the definition of the strain does affect the Jacobian calculated in the